-The HRC Committee, with the assistance of outside advisers, as appropriate, is involved in setting and reviewing executive compensation in the following ways:
+The HRC Committee, with the assistance of outside advisors, as appropriate, is involved in setting and reviewing executive compensation in the following ways:

 - It annually reviews the executive compensation programs of the Company's comparator group to benchmark Centerra's executive compensation level and practices, including base salaries, and applicable targets for short-term and long-term incentive awards to executives. - It annually reviews the Company's compensation framework to ensure that it is designed to meet the Company's compensation philosophy and objectives and encourages executives and other employees to carry out the Company's objectives within the Company's risk appetite.
-Such review includes evaluating the relative weighting of fixed and variable (or "at risk") compensation, such as PSUs, RSUs and Options. - It annually reviews and approves (or recommends to the Board for approval, where required) the Company's targets for its annual incentive plan, taking into consideration Centerra's corporate objectives and potential risks that the Company may face or that are inherent in the industry and the Company's overall risk appetite.
+Such review includes evaluating the relative weighting of fixed and variable (or "at risk") compensation, such as PSUs, restricted share units ("RSUs") and options ("Options") to acquire Shares. - It annually reviews and approves (or recommends to the Board for approval, where required) the Company's targets for its annual incentive plan, taking into consideration Centerra's corporate objectives and potential risks that the Company may face or that are inherent in the industry and the Company's overall risk appetite.
 The review process is carried out with the involvement of other Board committees, including the Sustainable Operations Committee.
 The HRC Committee also annually reviews, with the assistance of other Board committees, the achievement of such targets. - It makes recommendations to the Board regarding compensation and objectives for the CEO. - It reviews and approves compensation for the executives who report directly to the CEO. - It retains discretion to create, modify or reduce incentive awards, including bonuses, PSUs, RSUs and Options. - It reviews Share ownership requirements and confirms that executives are compliant with such requirements.

-- It reviews, every two years, the board compensation programs of the Company's comparator group to benchmark Centerra's board compensation and makes recommendations to the Board as appropriate. - It reviews the Compensation Discussion & Analysis section of the Management Information Circular to ensure transparent disclosure to shareholders, with an explanation of the process and rationale for pay decisions and alignment with Company performance.
+- It reviews, every two years, the board compensation programs of the Company's comparator group to benchmark Centerra's board compensation and makes recommendations to the Board as appropriate. - It reviews, as applicable, the Company's Statement of Executive Compensation and similar public disclosure to ensure transparent disclosure to shareholders, with clear explanations of the process and rationale for pay decisions that demonstrate how pay aligns with Company performance.